pooyanjamshidi/pooyanjamshidi.github.io/index.md

 <!-- * I was so fortunate that I got the opportunity to co-chair SEAMS'23; please check out the conference [program](https://conf.researchr.org/program/seams-2023/program-seams-2023/) and consider attending SEAMS'23, collocated with ICSE'23 in Melbourne, Australia!
 SEAMS is one of those incredible communities where you meet fascinating people doing great work to build autonomous and self-adaptive systems!  -->

-* With Vijay Chidambaram, Romain Jacob, Neeraja J. Yadwadkar, and Ivo Jimenez, we co-founded [JSys](http://jsys.org/)---a new diamond open-access journal for the systems community.
+* With Vijay Chidambaram, Romain Jacob, Neeraja J. Yadwadkar, and Ivo Jimenez, we co-founded [JSys](http://jsys.org/)---a new ``diamond open-access journal for the systems community``.
 I also co-chair two areas at JSys: Computer Architecture (with Devashree Tripathy) and Configuration Management (with Tianyin Xu).
 Please consider submitting your research work to JSys!

 * Want to ``work with us``?
 Read about [AISys Lab](/AISys/).